linus-gillberg/aswe-copilot-2025/docs/exercises/exercise-1-copilot-fundamentals.md

 Copilot should reference your custom instructions.

-You can verify that the correct instructions, guidelines and rules file are being applied by checking the message at the top of the chat window:
+You can verify that the correct instructions, guidelines and rules file are being applied by checking the message at the top of the chat window: <br>
 <img src="../../assets/referenced-docs.jpg" height="140"/><br/>